ahervy/www/src/content/portfolio/how-to.md

 description: |
   This case study is about the creation of step-by-step procedures that guide users through tasks related to a new feature.
 meta_description: Technical writing case study about the creation of step-by-step procedures that guide users through tasks related to a new feature.
-summary: Wrote a step-by-step guide to help users manage API keys independently, reducing support requests.
+summary: Wrote a step-by-step guide that enabled developers to self-serve API key management and reduced support tickets.
+audience: API users with admin access and developer operations teams.
+role: Technical writer partnering with product and support.
+deliverables:
+  - How-to guide for creating and revoking API keys
+  - UI copy for key management warnings
+tools:
+  - Zendesk Guide
+  - Postman
+outcomes:
+  - Fewer support requests for key management
+  - Clearer understanding of revocation impacts
 tags:
   - technical writing
 ---